Top Reasons to Have a CMS Managed Service

 CMS Managed Service, commonly referred to as website maintenance, is essential to the long-term functionality and security of your content managed website.
 CMS stands for Content Management System, which is a platform that allows non-developers to update site content without knowing anything about code.
 Popular Content Management Systems include WordPress, Drupal, Craft, and Magento, among many others.
 More likely than not, your website was built in a CMS.

 Before we go much further, let’s have a quick overview of what makes up a website.
+A good website manager understands all the components of your website.

 You start with your CMS platform.
 It comes with core functionality from which your site is built.
 You then shape your site through a theme, which supports how your site looks and behaves.
 You customize your theme through third-party Plugins, which add cool new features that the CMS does not offer “out of the box.”
 A developer uses code to make sure these features look and function the way you requested.